im-machakata/sp-hostel-management.php/.github/README.md

 ## System Configuration

+The first thing you should do is install the `0001.sql` migration file from your phpmyadmin.
+Neglecting that will cause errors.
+The file will create all the necessary tables.

+### Managing Admin Accounts

+As I was working on another project, I did not add a feature to manage the Admin Accounts.
+You can easily do so though from PHPMyAdmin.
+Simply change the `is_admin` column to 1 for the user you want to make an admin.
+If they were already logged in, they may have to log out first to see changes as the status is stored in their session.

 By default, I use the common database connection usernames and no password.
 You can change these in the `config.php` file in the backend folder.

 In this file, you can also change the name of the School.